For Amicus Brokers Limited

 The fees are payable by you and are due as stipulated on the invoice.
 View our payment terms (Terms of Trade PDF).

 Amicus Brokers Limited does receive a commission when the client accepts our financial advice and purchases an insurance policy.
 The commission is paid by the Insurer (product provider’s) for the insurance business on each insurance policy that the client purchases.
 The commission paid to us can be between the range of 0%-25% with the exception of Travel Insurance which ranges from 0-30% of the insurer portion (total premium of the Insurance Policy less government levies and taxes).

-Amicus Brokers Limited are a member of NZbrokers Management Limited.
-NZbrokers Management Limited provides services such as IT, education, training, technical insurance product, claims support, and group member benefits to us.
+We are a member of NZbrokers Management Limited, NZbrokers Management Limited provides services such as IT, education, training, technical insurance product, claims support and group member benefits to us.
 When a client accepts our financial advice and purchases a policy, NZbrokers may receive a service fee or technology fee from the Product Provider.

 Conflicts of interest

 We recognise that the above commissions and incentives may create conflicts of interest for Amicus Brokers Limited.
 To ensure that we and our advisers prioritise your interests above our own, we follow an advice process that ensures recommendations are made based on your individual goals and circumstances.
 Our advisers complete annual and ongoing training about how to manage conflict of interests and a register of interests is maintained.
 We monitor these registers and provide additional training where necessary.
 We perform an annual review of our compliance programme.

 You should be aware there are potential conflicts of interest that you the client may need to take into consideration when you decide to seek and accept financial advice from us or our Advisers.
 We will make you aware of any conflicts when giving advice.